 Allow the waffle maker to dry before storing it.

-Tips to Keep Your Waffle Maker in Top Condition
+Tips to Keep Your Waffle Maker Clean Longer

 - Do not use metal or sharp utensils (stainless steel knives or spatulas) on the surface of your waffle maker.
 Scratches to the finish will cause waffles to stick to the waffle maker.

 - Never submerge a waffle maker in water.